microsoft/fabricrealtimelab/modules/module07b.md

 In this module, we'll build a notebook that queries MLflow for available models, and builds predictions.
 We'll then build a report that leverages the predictions results.
 We have two options for building this report: we can use Power BI Desktop, or use the Power BI service as we've done in other modules.
 These options are listed in two different steps below -- you can do either or both as you'd prefer.

 Power BI Desktop has a number of advantages, but the primary advantage in this scenario is the ability to create [composite models](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-composite-models).
-Composite models allow us to bring many data sources together -- we'll bring the KQL real-time data together with the predicitions data we'll be creating.
+Composite models allow us to bring many data sources together -- we'll bring the KQL real-time data together with the predictions data we'll be creating.

 If you're unable to use or run Power BI Desktop -- or simply prefer to use the Power BI service -- we can create a very similar report in the Power BI service.
 Instead of using the KQL database for real-time data, we'll use the *raw_stock_data* from the lakehouse that contains near real-time data; this data will be delayed about 2 to 5 minutes.
 This approach requires the completion of [Module 06 - Lakehouse](../modules/module06a.md).